Medical and Mental Health

 While health risk is conferred or mitigated by behavior, environment, and genetics, not by sexual orientation per se, primary care clinicians should be aware of the importance of taking a thorough, non-judgmental sexual history.
 The CDC suggests that the "5 P's" are key to a sexual history: PARTNERS, PREVENTION (of STDs), (sexual) PRACTICES, PAST (history of STDs) and (prevention of) PREGNANCY.
 In taking a sexual history, clinicians need to understand the distinction between sexual identity and sexual behavior, and avoid using sexual identity as shorthand for sexual behavior.
 Terms for sexual preferences and practices differ across cultural, generational, and ethnic groups.
 Although it is a good place to start, a routine inquiry into patients' sexual identities may fail to identify many individuals whose sexual practices can affect their primary care needs.
 Just asking patients about their sexual identity ("Are you gay?") may also lead to misunderstanding patients who define their identities in ways that differ from prevailing cultural definitions.

-The Department of Health and Human Services, in its Healthy People 2010, recognized gay men and lesbians as one of the 6 most underserved minority groups in America.
-Despite this recognition, sexual orientation was not assessed in many of the initiatives in this document (Harcourt 2006), and the 2005 midterm report on progress does not mention the LGBT community.
+The Department of Health and Human Services, in its 2010 HealthyPeople.gov report, recognized gay men and lesbians as one of the 6 most underserved minority groups in America.
+Despite this recognition, sexual orientation was not assessed in many of the initiatives in this document (Harcourt 2006), and the 2005 Midterm Report on Progress does not mention the LGBT community.

-Most surveys consistently show that PCPs do not inquire about their patients' sexual identity or practices.
+Most surveys consistently show that primary care providers do not inquire about their patients' sexual identity or practices.
 Patients also report reluctance to disclose that information, due to concerns of confidentiality and possible negative reactions by their physician (Dean 2000).
 As more employers become self-insured and thereby gain access to their employees' health information, concern about confidentiality and discrimination may increase.
 There is some validity to these concerns.
 Surveys show a high rate of negative reactions and disapproval when the patient does disclose their sexual orientation to their doctor.
 LGBT individuals report delaying or avoiding treatment due to concerns about their access to respectful care, even in large, presumably gay-friendly metropolitan areas (Harcourt 2006).
 The quality of the relationship between doctor and patient demonstrably affects compliance and overall outcomes of treatment.
 Thus gay men and lesbians, particularly if they are closeted, are at risk for poorer outcomes when they do seek care.

-Clinicians should not automatically assume that lesbians have no history of sexual contact with men.
+Clinicians make an error if they assume that lesbians have no history of sexual contact with men.
 In one survey of self-identified lesbians 77% had 1 or more male sexual partners in their lifetime, and 6% in the prior year.
-There are case reports of transmission of HIV and Hepatits B between women.
-Women who have had sex with women appear to have higher rates of unprotected sex when having sex with men (both vaginal and anal), more sexual contact with bisexual or homosexual men, and more sexual contact with IV drug users when compared with exclusively heterosexual women(Mravcak, 2006).
+There are case reports of transmission of HIV and Hepatitis B between women.
+There are particular reasons why lesbians might be at high risk.
+Women who have had sex with women appear to have higher rates of unprotected sex when having sex with men (both vaginal and anal), more sexual contact with bisexual or homosexual men, and more sexual contact with IV drug users when compared with exclusively heterosexual women (Mravcak, 2006).

 Other STDs